Spidrre/Test_PeK/README.md

 - **Results**: The initial results from the not fine-tuned YOLO model were below average.
 The model struggled to accurately detect apples, indicating that further training and adjustments were necessary.

 ### 3. SAHI (Slicing and Hierarchical Inference)
-- **Description**: The SAHI framework was implemented to perform inference using a sliding window technique on the images.
+- **Description**: The SAHI framework was implemented to perform inference using a sliding window technique on the images since on the images 1-3 imgsz is 7500x3500 pxls.
 This method aimed to improve detection accuracy by processing images in smaller segments.
 - **Results**: While SAHI showed better results compared to the previous approaches, the detections were still not plausible.
 The model's performance was improved but remained insufficient for reliable apple detection.

 ### 4. Fine-Tuning YOLO on Multiple Datasets